Gluten Free Mug Cake

 - The cake will rise and expand as it “bakes” in the microwave.
 If your mug is on the small side, put a paper towel or a dish underneath it in the microwave, to catch any overflow.

-- You can make this mug cake in the oven if you prefer not to use a microwave, just be sure to use an oven-safe mug.
-Place the mug on a baking sheet, then bake 15-20 minutes at 350° Fahrenheit.
+- You can make this mug cake in the oven if you prefer not to use a microwave.
+Just be sure to use an oven-safe mug!
+Place the mug on a baking sheet, then bake your cake for 15-20 minutes at 350° Fahrenheit.

 - To cut down on clean-up, you can mix all of the ingredients directly in the coffee mug.
 I think it’s a little easier to mix them in a bowl and pour them into the mug, but do what works for you!

 - This recipe makes one single-serve mug cake.
-For larger quantities of cake, try this recipe for the Best Chocolate Paleo Cupcakes Ever (Gluten Free) from our sister site, 40 Aprons!
+For larger quantities of gluten-free chocolate cake, try this recipe for the Best Chocolate Paleo Cupcakes Ever (Gluten Free).

 - Gluten Free Ginger Snaps